 Inheritance Tax and Planning Your Estate

-The Government collects approaching £3 billion in Inheritance Tax each year.
+The government collects approaching £3 billion in Inheritance Tax (IHT) each year.
 In doing so, it could deprive your loved ones of your hard-earned wealth.
 Your estate, that’s everything you own, above £325,000 (the Nil Rate Band threshold) is subject to tax at 40%.

 £325,000 is not much and that’s before you take into account the value of your car, savings, investments and belongings.
-So if, for example, as a married or Civil Partnership couple your joint estate is £800,000, tax of £60,000 will have to be paid.
-Working with you, we will help you take the necessary steps and use the full range of personal exemptions and reliefs available, so that you pay as little tax as possible.
+So if, for example, as a married or Civil Partnership couple your joint estate is worth £800,000, tax of £60,000 will have to be paid.
+Working with you, we will help you to take the necessary steps so that you pay as little tax as possible by using the full range of personal exemptions and reliefs that are available.

-It’s not just the uncertainty of life or dying without a Will or Inheritance Tax, there are other threats that you and your wealth face.
-For instance, the challenges and costs of living longer, the impact of broken marriages and Civil Partnerships, unmarried relationships and poor relationships with children and step-children can all lead to your preferred beneficiaries receiving less that you would like.
+It’s not just the uncertainties of life, or dying without a Will, or the IHT trap, there are other threats that you and your wealth may face.
+For instance, the challenges and costs of living longer, the impact of broken marriages and Civil Partnerships, or unmarried relationships and poor relationships with children and step-children can all lead to your preferred beneficiaries receiving less than you would like.

-Whatever your age and circumstances, we will help you to establish what you want to happen – and for whom – after your death.
+Whatever your age and circumstances, we will help you to establish exactly what you want to happen – and for whom – after your death.
 Don’t leave it to chance.
 Start the process now.
-Without effective estate planning and the right will your wealth and family are at risk.
+Without effective estate planning and the right will in place your wealth and family are at risk.